 A product of the industrial revolution, Blake welting is the easiest and most ubiquitous type of shoe construction.
 Here, it is not possible to manually stitch the shoe as the stitching is done on the inner part of the sole.

 A blake welted shoe will have its upper wrapped and attached between it and the outsole.
 In essence, the entire shoe is held together by a single stitch.

-Advantages – Blake welted shoes are cheaper than Goodyear welted shoes thanks to its simplicity.
-Also, shoes made this way can be resoled if the outsole is damaged or worn.
+Advantages – Blake welted shoes are cheaper than Goodyear welted shoes thanks to their simplicity.
+Also, shoes made this way can be re-soled if the outsole is damaged or worn.
 If you are looking for a close-cut sole, then Blake welting is your best bet.
 Furthermore, since all stitches are done on the inside of the sole, the outsole can be cut very close to the upper.
-Finally, since it has fewer layers, a bake welted shoe is more flexible than a Goodyear welted shoe.
+Finally, since it has fewer layers, a blake welted shoe is more flexible than a Goodyear welted shoe.